Instructor: William Wray

 The Art Distillery in Kentucky

 Class Size: 12 (Small class size means more quality time with instructor)

-Instructor will give short beginning lecture and quick demo, then personalized painting demonstrations with each student as the day progresses tailored to the individual’s painting level.
-Class is outside from life and in studio from your own photography.
+The instructor will give a short beginning lecture and quick demo, then personalized painting demonstrations with each student as the day progresses tailored to the individual’s painting level.
+Class is outside from life and in the studio from your own photography and studies.

 William Wray has lived in California most of his life and studied painting at the Art Students League in New York.

-Making his living as a cartoonist who specialized in painted subjects, he spent many years coalescing a eclectic array of art styles, ultimately finding his voice in a contemporized reflection of traditional California regional painting that focus on humble subject matter rarely considered as fine art.
+Making his living as a cartoonist who specialized in painted subjects, he spent many years coalescing an eclectic array of art styles, ultimately finding his voice in a contemporized reflection of traditional California regional painting that focuses on humble subject matter rarely considered as fine art.

 Wray blends traditional skill sets of realism and the sheer energy of abstract expressionism in an ongoing evolution to find the balance between two seemingly unrelated styles.
 Wray has challenged himself to create a brand of realistic expressionism he hopes to use a bridge into the customarily circumspect contemporary art world.

 You must be logged in to post a comment.